andersganander/word_hunt/README.md

 ![Am I Responsive Image]()

 ## Site Owner Goals
-- To
+- As a site owner i want to provide the users an exciting and smooth game experience to make them willing to return to my site.

 ## User Stories
 - ### First time user
-  - As a first time user I want to
+  - As a first time user I want to quickly understand what the game is about and how to play

 - ### Returning User
+  - As a returning user I want to be able to start the game without having to read instructions
+  - As a returning user I want to have the possibility to read the instructions if i need to
-  - As a returning user I want to
+  - As a returning user I want to check the high score to see if i still have the highest score

 - ### Frequent User
-  - As a frequent user I want to
+  -As a returning user I want to check the high score list to see if i still have the highest score

 ## Design

 ### Imagery